 In order to fully optimize the PBX hull, Metal Shark built a PBX running prototype hull, designated PB(X)-P1, which has been extensively tested in a wide range of operating conditions.
 This test platform became the basis for Metal Shark’s resistance, powering, and weight testing, and determined the final configuration for the Navy as well as the wider range of configurations and propulsion types now offered on the vessel.
 Above, PB(X)-P1 is shown testing in the open Gulf of Mexico, 25 miles off of Port Fourchon, Louisiana and again inshore in the Intracoastal Waterway.

-As Metal Shark was designing the 40 PBX a concerted effort was made to incorporate visually intimidating design details, including the vessel’s unique faceted hull.
-This chiseled look, combined with the 40 PBX’s low-slung, athletic stance and bristling array of armament combine to underscore the serious nature of this highly capable patrol craft.
-Here, the PB(X)-P1 test platform provides a real-world preview of the unmistakably militarized look of the 40 PBX’s faceted hull.
+As Metal Shark was designing the 40 Defiant a concerted effort was made to incorporate visually intimidating design details, including the vessel’s unique faceted hull.
+This chiseled look, combined with the 40 Defiant’s low-slung, athletic stance and bristling array of armament combine to underscore the serious nature of this highly capable patrol craft.
+Here, the PB(X)-P1 test platform provides a real-world preview of the unmistakably militarized look of the 40 Defiant’s faceted hull.
 Severe, angular pilothouse details are not only functional but also lend to the commanding presence of this formidable military platform.

-For more information on the next-generation 40 PBX, including optional features, layouts, and propulsion types, contact us today.
+For more information on the next-generation 40 Defiant, including optional features, layouts, and propulsion types, contact us today.